EFanZh/efanzh.github.io/content/blog/2018-09-10-category-theory-for-programmers-challenges.md

      - `desugaringToStandard (standardToDesugaring Nothing)` = `desugaringToStandard (Left (Const ()))` = `Nothing`
      - `desugaringToStandard (standardToDesugaring (Just a))` = `desugaringToStandard (Right a))` = `Just a`
-3. > Letʼs try another data structure.
-I call it a `PreList` because itʼs a precursor to a `List`.
+3. > Let’s try another data structure.
+I call it a `PreList` because it’s a precursor to a `List`.
 It replaces recursion
    > with a type parameter `b`.
    >
    > ```haskell
    > data PreList a b = Nil | Cons a b
    > ```
    >
-   > You could recover our earlier definition of a `List` by recursively applying `PreList` to itself (weʼll see how
+   > You could recover our earlier definition of a `List` by recursively applying `PreList` to itself (we’ll see how
-   > itʼs done when we talk about fixed points).
+   > it’s done when we talk about fixed points).
    >
    > Show that `PreList` is an instance of `Bifunctor`.